aalbacetef/client-side-router/README.md

 # client-side-router

 A basic hash-based client-side router.
-Implements very basic functionality of mapping hashbang URL to handlers.
+Implements very basic functionality of mapping hash URL to handlers.

 Its input is a paths object which maps: url => handler